 Remove from recommendations:

-- Select "Don't recommend channel"
+- Select "Don't recommend channel."

 Block the user:

-- Go to the channel's page directly
+- Go to the channel's main page.

-- Select "Block user"
+- Select "Block user" and confirm.

 What Kind of Digital Parent Are You?